-- 6.6.15 Many buildings, structures and archaeological remains that do not meet the very special criteria to merit inclusion on the statutory list or scheduling are nevertheless of value to the identity of the area for their contribution to local built character and/or cultural and historical importance.
-The Council's Built Environment Strategy and Action Plan contains objectives to identify local historic assets of special local interest and to consider formalising a 'local list' of buildings and structures which make an important contribution to local distinctiveness.
-While identification does not currently afford any additional statutory protection to such buildings, it is the intention of this Policy to ensure that full consideration is given to their conservation and continued use, either through individual conservation works or as part of a wider regeneration schemes.
-In cases involving less significant archaeological remains, the relative importance of the archaeological remains and their settings against other factors, including the need for the proposed development will be considered. - 6.6.16 Cadw have identified Urban Character Areas.55 Urban character describes and explains the historic character of a town, giving a focus to local distinctiveness and appreciation of the full value of the historic environment.
-This includes the integrated and interdependent character of the preeminent urban industrial landscape, encompassing industrial sites, routes and residential and commercial districts.
+- 6.6.16 17 Cadw have identified Urban Character Areas.
+55 Urban character describes and explains the historic character of a town, giving a focus to local distinctiveness and appreciation of the full value of the historic environment.
+This includes the integrated and interdependent character of the pre-eminent urban industrial landscape, encompassing industrial sites, routes and residential and commercial districts.
 The aim of this LDP Policy is to support positive strategic planning, localised management initiatives, regeneration and conservation schemes.
-Nine Urban Character Areas are proposed at: - Town Centre: High Street and Pontmorlais; - Thomastown and Penyard; - Twynyrodyn, including Ysgubor Newydd and Penyrheol; - South of the Town Centre: Plymouth Street Area; - Cyfarthfa: Park and Ironworks; - Williamstown, Cae Pant Tywll and Morgantown; - Penydarren; - Georgetown and Ynysfach and - West Merthyr, including Heolgerrig and Gellideg. - 6.6.17 GGAT have identified Archaeologically Sensitive Areas56 within the County Borough.
+Nine Urban Character Areas are proposed at: - Town Centre: High Street and Pontmorlais; - Thomastown and Penyard; - Twynyrodyn, including Ysgubor Newydd and Penyrheol; - South of the Town Centre: Plymouth Street Area; - Cyfarthfa: Park and Ironworks; - Williamstown, Cae Pant Tywll and Morgantown; - Penydarren; - Georgetown and Ynysfach and - West Merthyr, including Heolgerrig and Gellideg. - 6.6.17 18 GGAT have identified Archaeologically Sensitive Areas 56 within the County Borough.
 The purpose of this non-statutory designation is to assist those who are planning development in areas where there is a known archaeological resource or where it is likely that remains may be sensitive to development pressures.
 It is not intended to restrict development, but to ensure that proposals are sensitive to the preservation of archaeological remains.
 National planning policy and guidance stresses the need to evaluate sites, record them and preserve those that are most important.
 Developers should therefore identify the likely archaeological resource within the proposed development area and consider introducing appropriate mitigation measures into the proposal to protect the identified resource.
 Nine Archaeologically Sensitive Areas are proposed at: